asc-csa/ckanext-asc-csa/readme/README.md

 # Introduction
-This document highlights what has been done for the CSA CKAN Open Data Portlal, and should serve as a high level guide to anyone who works on the development of CSA CKAN in the future.
+This document highlights what has been done for the CSA CKAN Open Data Portal, and should serve as a high level guide to anyone who works on the development of CSA CKAN in the future.

 This document is structured in 2 main sections:
 - Installation and deployment